This post was sponsored by Ling Ling, all opinions expressed in my post are my own.

 The Chinese word for orange sounds like the Chinese word for success.
 And the written character for tangerine looks like the Chinese character for lucky.

-Tangerines and oranges (with the leaves on) is included for fullness and wealth.
+Tangerines and oranges (with the leaves on them) are included for fullness and wealth.

 Glutenous Rice Cake